 International Yehudi Menuhin Foundation (IYMF)

-The current President of the IYMF is Enrique Barón Crespo, former President of the European Parliament and several Board Members have been involved in the European Institutions as well.
+The current President of the IYMF is Coen Teulings and the President of Honor is Barón Crespo, former President of the European Parliament and several Board Members have been involved in the European Institutions as well.
 Among the member of the IYMF General Assembly there is Mr Federico Mayor ex Director-General of UNESCO, currently Chairman of the Foundation for a Culture of Peace and member of the Honorary Board of the International Decade for the Promotion of a Culture of Peace and Non-Violence for the Children of the World and Mr Juan de Dios Ramírez Heredia, first EU Roma deputy.

 The mission of the IYMF is to encourage the awareness, expression and recognition of minorities cultures to uphold the role of the arts in education and society in order to build enduring bridges among different cultures present in Europe.